 if she could hold Nicholas--to help out.

-Here is where I can't decide if that is
+Here is where I need help deciding if that is

 Maybe all three?

-When I got out the wedding ceremony with Mr. Nielson we found Nicholas
+When I got out of the wedding ceremony with Mr. Nielson, we found Nicholas

 with two surprised nieces telling us what had just happened.